namulang/namu/README.md

 > * ModuleStore: Module is simply plug-in. mostly based on c++. you download modules
 		which you want anytime.
 >
-> * easier to use: we hope who aren't a programmer could join us to make a program with
+> * Easy to use: we hope who aren't a programmer could join us to make a program with
 		World. its IDE will be served as a classic GAME. pixel art, particle effects, retro sound fx, RPGistic UI, Worldmap, quest and archivement.